khushpreet961/project/README.md

 # project
-it  is my new project
+it  is my new project .
-it is created by khushpreet
+it is created by khushpreet.